hortonworks-gallery/ambari-zeppelin-service/README.md

 -Restart ambari: `service ambari-server restart`

-- Go through 'Add service' wizard as above making the below config changes:
+- Go through 'Add service' wizard, same as above, making the below config changes:
   - Advanced zeppelin-ambari-config
-    - zeppelin.setup.view = false
+    - zeppelin.setup.view = false (this ensures it does not try to build the view or download sample notebooks)
     - zeppelin.spark.version = 1.2 (or whatever is the version of package you downloaded)

   - Advanced zeppelin-env (only needs to be changed if you installed your own spark version)
     - export SPARK_HOME=/your/spark/home

 - Proceed with remaining screens and click Deploy